Fractal-Cloud/fractal-architecture-examples/README.md

 1. Open the example folder and read `README.md`.
 2. Import the `fractal-*.json` file into Fractal Cloud.
-3. Deploy through your platform catalog.
+3. Deploy.

 ## About Fractals

 A **Fractal** is a versioned infrastructure template.
-The blueprint lists components (gateway, runtime, databases, messaging, and so on) with explicit dependencies.
+The blueprint lists components (gateway, runtime, databases, messaging, and so on).
 Platform teams publish Fractals to a catalog; product teams pick one and deploy the linked stack.